syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Pages.md

 {% endhighlight %}

-{% highlight vbnet %}

-'Creates a new PDF document.
+{% highlight VB %}'Creates a new PDF document.

 Dim document As New PdfDocument()